Overview

 List of optional parameters

 These lists can be found on the InAppBrowser documentation homepage.
-Parameter names are case sensitive.
+Parameter names are case-sensitive.

 All platforms identically support the following options: